OpenSDP/equity-analysis-r/docs/student_assessment_equity_analysis.md

 One technical note: Sometimes the distributions of test scores can be skewed, making the median a more advantageous measure of central tendency (since it is less sensitive to outliers and skew).
-In these cases, set the `gap.test` function's `med` parameter to `TRUE` to output a plot that shows the top 3 gaps as measured by the standardized median difference.
+In these cases, set the `gap.test` function's `med` parameter to `TRUE` to output a table that identifies the top 3 gaps as measured by the standardized median difference.

+### Investigate Individual Gaps

 Since our largest effect size gap was the grade 3 gender gap on the standardized math test, we will explore that gap further.
 For demonstration purposes, we will